Reader-facing articles — how we want them written

 Articles are written so they can be republished or read off-site without sounding like internal documentation.

 - No project or repository meta in the body: Do not name the hosting project, the codebase, or “the repo.”
-Avoid phrases like in-repo, this tree, our investigations, Paradigm Threat (and close synonyms) in running prose.
-Use neutral formulations: “this reading,” “the argument below,” “linked notes,” “supporting write-up,” “technical companion piece.”
+Avoid phrases like in-repo, this tree, our investigations, a repo search, Paradigm Threat (and close synonyms) in running prose.
+Use neutral formulations: “this reading,” “the argument below,” “linked notes,” “supporting write-up,” “technical companion piece,” “a public search found…”.

 - Links: In article bodies, use absolute